fsioni/projet-sfl/README.md

 - To open the debug mode press : `p`
 - To quit press : `x` or the cross button.

+<b>Note</b> : fullscreen behaviors are unpredictable.
+Only in-game screen resizing is recommended

 ### Text version